jeherve/rest-api-post-embeds/readme.txt

 * `jeherve_post_embed_base_api_url` allows you to specify another REST API URL where you'll get your posts from.
 It defaults to the WordPress.com REST API.
 * `jeherve_post_embed_query_url` allows you to change the final URL (including the options you've set in the shortcode parameters) used to query posts.
 * `jeherve_post_embed_post_loop` allows you to build your own post loop from the data you get from the API.
 * `jeherve_post_embed_image_params` allows you to specify custom Photon parameters applied to the Featured Images.
 It accepts an array of parameters.
-The accepted paramters are available [here](https://developer.wordpress.com/docs/photon/).
+The accepted parameters are available [here](https://developer.wordpress.com/docs/photon/).
 * `jeherve_post_embed_article_layout` allows you to filter the layout of a single article in the list.

 == Changelog ==

+= 1.1 =
+Releast Date: August 17, 2015

+* Add support for the WP REST API, thanks to the new `wpapi` shortcode parameter.
+* Refactor the plugin organization to make it easier to customize for third-party plugin developers.

 = 1.0 =
 Release Date: August 14, 2015